Saturday, October 19, 2024

 Using my mom’s old pedal Singer Sewing machine that lived in the basement of our home, I created my high school graduation dress.
 The tunic design and the multi-colored fabric might not have been my best choice, but when the artsy owner of the fabric store and my creative mother ganged up on me, I acquiesced to their suggestions; their very persuasive suggestions.

-The summer that I graduated, I was chosen as Miss Merritt, to be an ambassador for the town of Merritt at various British Columbia festivals and events.
-I designed and sewed the costumes for myself and the three young women, referred to as princesses, who shared the responsibility of being ambassadors.
+The summer I graduated, I was chosen as Miss Merritt, an ambassador for the town of Merritt at various British Columbia festivals and events.
+I designed and sewed the costumes for myself and the three young women, referred to as princesses, who shared responsibility as ambassadors.

-That same year, I moved to Penticton, living with a family that was based in Penticton, but scattered.
+That same year, I moved to Penticton, living with a family based there but scattered.
 The husband worked as a cook in the camps up north.
 The daughter was married and living in Michigan.
 The oldest son was at university in Vancouver.
 And, the wife and younger son lived in the family home.
-They had extra bedrooms, and rented one to me for a low monthly rate, in exchange for minding their youngest son while his mom played bridge a few nights a week.
-The mother let me use her sewing machine to create the formal dresses that I needed.
+They had extra bedrooms and rented one to me at a low monthly rate in exchange for minding their youngest son while his mom played bridge a few nights a week.
+The mother let me use her sewing machine to create the formal dresses I needed.

 One year later, Mom decided to buy me a sewing machine.
 I planned to move to Vancouver with another Penticton girl and share an apartment.
-Mom went into the Bernina sewing machine dealership at 418 Main Street in Penticton and purchased two 730 Record machines; one for my sister Judith in Vancouver, and a portable version of the same machine for me.
+Mom went into the Bernina sewing machine dealership at 418 Main Street in Penticton and purchased two 730 Record machines: one for my sister Judith in Vancouver and a portable version for me.

-In those days the machines, without the cabinets to house them, were around three hundred, or more, dollars.
+In those days, the machines, without cabinets to house them, were around three hundred dollars or more.
 It was a lot of money for a recently widowed woman to be spending, but she insisted that we needed sewing machines.
-Judith’s was in a cabinet.
+Judith’s machine was in a cabinet.
 Mine was a portable.
-I was single and moving frequently and I didn’t want to deal with a bulky piece of furniture.
+I was single and moving frequently, and I didn’t want to deal with a bulky piece of furniture.

 Ladies and me in costumes that I made